 Vectors of item means (µ) equal to the number of items in the condition were sampled from a uniform distribution, U (-1,1) respectively.
 These are common values to use for continuous item utilities (Brown & Maydeu-Olivares, 2011).
 When DIF is present, the mean of one group was manipulated by adding the effect size to only one of the item means in the block.

-Item errors (ε) which were calculated as 1 – λ2.
+Item errors (ε) were set to 1 in line with constraints placed on the model.

 Measurement errors for each person were generated from a normal distribution, N(1, sqrt(ε)) for each item response.